johnnieeliasson/Uppgift-3/2-html-full-page/README.md

-# Exercise 1: First HTML page
+# Exercise 2: A small webpage with only HTML

+The task is to make a small webbsite, with only HTML.
+You can use the pages in exercise 1 to build from, or its is a better challange if you guild it from scratch.
-Feel free to experiment with more awesome html element and attribute.
-Do *not* use CSS for this task.
+And, feel free to experiment with more awesome html element and attribute.
+Do *not* use CSS or JavaScript for this task.

-## Startpage
+## Start-page

+### from previous task

 - [ ] Create a new file called index.html
 - [ ] Create the following elements